WKU-SRA-Dev/sra-recruitment-lab/README.md

    ![commit](img/commit1.png)

-7. **Submit this lab when you finish all the jobs**:
+7. **Submit this lab**:
-  - Return to the lab
   - ENSURE YOU ARE ON YOUR OWN BRANCH like `coder/rupert`
   - commit all your changes
-  - push to your forked lab repo（not the repo you cloned and developed）
+  - push to our lab repo, ensure you have accepted our collaborator invitation
-  - Pull a request (pr) to our lab repo

 ### Bonus Section